Install Python with Rye

 Why Rye?

-Rye is the new favorite for installing and managing Python because it offers a single coherent setup and packaging system, eliminating the need for separate tools such as pip
+Rye was one of the first Python tooling projects to offer a single coherent setup and packaging system, eliminating the need for separate tools such as pip

 , pyenv